anchen1011/toflow/README.md

 ```
 add_noise_to_input(data_path, output_path);
 ```
-and the results will be stored under input_path/noisy
+and the results will be stored under output_path

 To generate blur sequences with Matlab, run
 ```
 blur_input(data_path, output_path);
 ```
-and the results will be stored under input_path/blur
+and the results will be stored under output_path

 Blocky sequences are compressed by FFmpeg.
 Our test set is generated with the following configuration:
 ```sh